Plasmid preparation: Purification of plasmid DNA

 It is important to consider the downstream applications of the plasmid DNA when choosing a purification method.
 For example, if the plasmid is to be used for transfection or electroporation, a purification method that results in high purity and low endotoxin levels is desirable.
 Similarly, if the plasmid is to be used for sequencing or PCR, a purification method that results in high yield and minimal contaminants is desirable.
 However, multiple methods of nucleic acid purification exist.
 All work on the principle of generating conditions where either only the nucleic acid precipitates, or only other biomolecules precipitate, allowing the nucleic acid to be separated.

 Ethanol precipitation

 Ethanol precipitation is a widely used method for purifying and concentrating nucleic acids, including plasmid DNA.
 The basic principle of this method is that nucleic acids are insoluble in ethanol or isopropanol but soluble in water.
-Therefor, it works by using ethanol as an antisolvent of DNA, causing it to precipitate out of solution and then it can be collected by centrifugation.
+Therefore, it works by using ethanol as an antisolvent of DNA, causing it to precipitate out of solution and then it can be collected by centrifugation.
 The soluble fraction is discarded to remove other biomolecules.